Skip to main content

 Next steps

-- Deployment Rings - Set up phased rollouts so patches reach test groups before production.
+• Deployment Rings - Refine your phased rollouts so patches reach test groups before production.